Cfee2000/ServiceNowTwilioStudioIntegration/README.md

-# DISCLAIMER

-Notice: This code and the information contained herein is not meant to be used in a production deployment.
-Rather, this code is intended to serve as a means to springboard your Twilio + ServiceNow development, such that you have a model/framework/samples to start from when considering your own custom development of a ServiceNow + Twilio integration.
-Twilio and its employees do not provide any SLA for this code - it is meant to be used "as-is" to help customers with a reference point for their own use cases and development.
-Twilio recommends that you consult with your legal counsel to make sure that you are complying with all applicable laws in connection with communications you transmit and receive using Twilio.
-Ultimately, you are responsible for ensuring that your use of Twilio complies with all applicable laws and regulations.
-Please also refer to our [**Terms of Service**](https://www.twilio.com/legal/tos>) and [**Acceptable Use Policy**](https://www.twilio.com/legal/aup) for more information.

 # Complementary Twilio Blog Post

 There is a pending blog post that walks through a full POC development using the solution provided in this repository.
 I will link to that blog once it's posted.